AudioBridger by Blue Tomato Media

 Run the hub

 Open ab_hub on any machine on the network, then point a browser at http://<hub-ip>:4466.
-You get a live dashboard plus full remote control: drag wires to route audio, mute receivers, and swap their output devices from anywhere.
+Every sender and receiver finds the hub automatically and appears grouped by computer.
+You get a live dashboard plus full remote control: drag wires to route audio, mix multiple sources per receiver, mute, set gain and pan, and swap output devices from anywhere.

 In the hub dashboard